 Our Savior Lutheran School Profile – Aiea , Hawaii

 In 1970, Our Savior Lutheran Church began a preschool and daycare.
 We opened our elementary division in 1973.
 Our Savior joined three other existing Hawaii Lutheran LCMS schools; the oldest was founded in 1948.
 Our school accommodated 100 kindergarten through 6th graders, served by four synodically-trained teachers and one full-time secretary/bookkeeper.
 Grade 7 was added in 1976, grade 8 in 1977.
 Between 1975 and 1977 a two-classroom frame building and a three-story, 10 classroom, concrete and block building were added.
 In 1978.
 In 1988, Our Savior Church and other founding members formed the Lutheran High School of Hawaii Association; our Lutheran High is across the street from the University of Hawaii www.lhshawaii.org.
 We are planning to build new preschool rooms.
-Presently, OSLS has approximately 193 PreSchool-8th grade students, with 11 full-time faculty, 15 part-time assistants, 1 full-time office manager, 1 full-time principal, 1 part-time bookkeeper, 1 youth director, and 1 pastor.
+Presently, OSLS has approximately 172 PreSchool-8th grade students, with 11 full-time faculty, part-time assistants, office manager, principal, part-time bookkeeper, youth director, and a pastor.

 Additionally, while our school has serving our congregational members as a priority, we have enrolled people of other faiths, including the non-Christian families, since our opening in 1970; we enjoy and value our abilities to share our faith.